buhrmi/bun-plugin-svelte/README.md

 This repo is supposed to serve as a starting point for a fully fledged Bun plugin for Svelte.

-At this point in time though, the only thing it can do is compile Svelte components.
+At this point in time though, the only thing it can do is compile Svelte components in an SSR context.
 No configurations, preprocessors, etc.

 ## Motivation